Disciplinary Rules & Procedures

 3.5 Conviction of a Crime

-With the exception of minor traffic offenses, a CeFT® professional or candidate must provide FTI with a copy of any criminal complaint or conviction against him or her in any jurisdiction, including felonies and misdemeanors of every description, within thirty (30) days of issuance.
+Except for minor traffic offenses, a CeFT® professional or candidate must provide FTI with a copy of any criminal complaint or conviction against him or her in any jurisdiction, including felonies and misdemeanors of every description, within thirty (30) days of issuance.
 FTI reserves the right to implement any sanctions it deems proper after a review of the criminal complaint or conviction against Respondent.

 Section 4

-Complaints and discipline committee
+Complaints and Discipline Committee

 4.1 Formation, Function, and Jurisdiction of the CDC

-The FTI/SMI Board shall appoint a Complaints and Discipline Committee (“CDC”), formed pursuant to and governed by the bylaws of FTI/SMI.
+The FTI/SMI Board shall appoint a Complaints and Discipline Committee (“CDC”), formed under and governed by the bylaws of FTI/SMI.
 The CDC is charged with enforcing the FTI Rules, investigating any alleged or suspected non-compliance thereof, and issuing and enforcing appropriate sanctions.
 The CDC shall have original jurisdiction over all matters involving the professional and relevant ethical conduct of CeFT® professionals and candidates.
 The CDC shall also have the authority to review and consider the findings of other Regulatory Bodies, as set forth above, and to use information obtained therefrom to make disciplinary decisions.

 4.2 CDC Chair

-FTI/SMI or its Board of Directors shall appoint a member of the CDC to serve a chairperson of the CDC (“CDC Chair”).
+FTI/SMI or its Board of Directors shall appoint a member of the CDC to serve as a chairperson of the CDC (“CDC Chair”).
 The CDC Chair shall be responsible for appointing a Hearing Officer (defined below) for each proceeding before the CDC and for presiding over all meetings, hearings, or considerations of the CDC.
-The CDC Chair shall be tasked with communicating decisions of the CDC to FTI/SMI and its board of directors.
+The CDC Chair shall be tasked with communicating the decisions of the CDC to FTI/SMI and its board of directors.

 In coordination with the FTI/SMI board of directors and/or FTI legal counsel, the CDC Chair will review and consider all complaints or information indicating a potential violation of FTI Rules for potential disciplinary action or investigation.